grettke/help/help.md

         -   For example in Org-Mode navigating between source-blocks and evaluating them.
         -   It has 19 bindings available; 26 if you use 6-=.
 52 if you shift them.
     -   2017-07-24
         -   This worked out well and close to expected.
 The `s(uper)` name-space is mostly free.
 Any package using it well I stomped on its bindings without even looking at them.
 They are supposed to be free but the `C-c` and `C-x` name-space is running out and people get mad about it (I did, and my solution is below).
 Despite my approach I still ran out of namesake for my super bindings.
 That surprised me.
-So I tried using `H(yper)` but isn&rsquo;t easily on every keyboard so I converted all of those bindings to `C-M-` and that worked out great but now I can&rsquo;t use that for more specific bindings.
+So I tried using `H(yper)` but isn't easily on every keyboard so I converted all of those bindings to `C-M-` and that worked out great but now I can't use that for more specific bindings.
 The whole `left` and `right` zones of the keyboard has worked out well when I remember and it is pretty easy to remember.
 The only problem with this approach is that I still ran out of name-space despite my approach below.
 So between key-chords and using the super key and moving a bunch of stuff into Hydras I still ran out of space.
 That leaves `C-s` for more name-space for the left and right side.
-I&rsquo;m glad to try this out.
+I'm glad to try this out.

     For example, in Org-Mode: